How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 A single-screw extruder uses one rotating screw to convey, melt, and homogenize plastic.
 It is simpler, lower cost, and sufficient for clean, homogeneous feedstock.

-A twin-screw extruder uses two intermeshing screws that provide superior mixing, venting of volatiles, and the ability to process mixed or contaminated inputs.
+A twin-screw extruder uses two intermeshing screws that provide stronger mixing, venting of volatiles, and the ability to process mixed or contaminated inputs.
 Twin-screw lines are required for compounding, glass-fiber reinforcement, or feedstock with high residual contamination.
 For most recycled rigid flake or film pelletizing applications, a single-screw line is the appropriate choice.

 What output capacity do SUHUI pelletizing lines offer?